 - Past Season Hunt Results Summaries - 2018-19

 Waterfowl Survey Summaries

-Waterfowl Surveys <-- Click here to see the Complex's Waterfowl Survey Summaries
+Waterfowl Surveys <-- Click here to see the Complex's Waterfowl Survey Summaries*...*NOTE: we are currently unable to post waterfowl surveys due to website limitations

-In September 2019, the U.S. Fish and Wildlife Service was pleased to announce the expansion of hunting opportunities to include wild turkey hunting on Sacramento, Delevan, Colusa, and Sutter NWR's.
-Beginning in 2019, fall turkey hunting was permitted in the free roam and pheasant-only areas of Sacramento, Delevan, Colusa, and Sutter NWRs and open on Saturdays, Sundays, and Wednesdays concurrent with established CDFW fall turkey hunting season.
+Fall turkey hunting is permitted in the free roam and pheasant-only areas of Sacramento, Delevan, Colusa, and Sutter NWRs and is open on Saturdays, Sundays, and Wednesdays concurrent with established CDFW fall turkey hunting season.

 live weather feed Click here to view the live weather feed data collected on the Sacramento NWR.